Arvindprksh/arvindprksh.github.io/_posts/Algorithms/Readme.md

 # Algorithms

-this is for organization of algorithm whenever I study the algorithms.
+This is for organization of algorithm whenever I study the algorithms.